5 Risk Mitigation Strategies to Promote an Adequacy Determination

 Craig Stetson, Partner | Capital Edge Consulting, Inc.

-The Defense Contract Audit Agency (DCAA) continues to increase efforts around their contractor auditing program, specifically for government business systems and DCAA approved accounting systems.
+The Defense Contract Audit Agency (DCAA) continues to increase efforts around their contractor auditing program, specifically for government DCAA business systems and DCAA approved accounting systems.

-The renewed focus on DCAA business system audits, such as an DCAA estimating system audit, is largely the result of the their recent reduction in the long-standing backlog of incurred cost proposal audits.
+The renewed focus on DCAA business system audits, such as an CAA estimaa Dg system audit, is largely the result of the their recent reduction in the long-standing backlog of incurred cost proposal audits.
 The Estimating system means that the Contractor has policies, procedures, and practices for budgeting and planning controls, as well as generating estimates of costs and other data included in proposals submitted to customers for the expectation of receiving contract awards.
 The DCAA is responsible for oversight of three of the six contractor business systems, including accounting, estimating, and material management and accounting.